Which party or coalition will win the national two-party-preferred count at the 2025 Australian federal election?

 Related questions

-Will Labor win the 2025 Australian federal election?
+Which party will win the most seats in the 2025 Australian federal election?

 In the Australian federal election for the 48th Parliament of Australia, will the Australian Labor Party win a majority of the seats in the House of Representatives?